dotnet/docs-maui/docs/user-interface/controls/map.md

 ### Create a MapSpan object

 There are a number of approaches for creating `MapSpan` objects.
 A common approach is supply the required arguments to the `MapSpan` constructor.
 These are a latitude and longitude represented by a `Location` object, and `double` values that represent the degrees of latitude and longitude that are spanned by the `MapSpan`.
-For information about the `Position` struct, see [Map Position and Distance](position-distance.md).
+For information about the `Location` class, see [Location and distance](#location-and-distance).

 Alternatively, there are three methods in the `MapSpan` class that return new `MapSpan` objects: